danny-avila/rag_api/README.md

 }
 ```

-Follw one of the [four documented methods](https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/#procedure) to create the vector index.
+Follow one of the [four documented methods](https://www.mongodb.com/docs/atlas/atlas-vector-search/create-index/#procedure) to create the vector index.

 ### Cloud Installation Settings: